Categories

 Book Radar

-Moving on, I have a little book news for you today, including a look at the start of an awesome new YA Fantasy series and tons of book news, plus a terrible joke, a cat picture, and trivia!
+Moving on: I have some exciting book news for you today and a look at a wonderful witchy book, plus cover reveals, a terrible pun, my kitty queen, and trivia!
 Let’s get started, shall we?

 Deals, Reals, and Squeals!